na-stewart/sanic-security/README.md

 ## Testing

-You may test Sanic Security manually with postman or run automated unit tests.

 Make sure the test Sanic instance (`test/server.py`) is running on your machine as both postman, and the unit tests operate as a test client.

 Then run the unit tests (`test/tests.py`) or test with postman via clicking the button below.